 Virtual reality (VR) is continuing to grow in popularity, and with that, so are people’s concerns about this new technology.
-While it is easy to get wrapped up in VR’s capabilities, it is important to know that just like with any technology, there are some downsides to virtual reality.
-So just what are the positives and negatives that we may encounter?
+While it is easy to get wrapped up in VR’s capabilities, it is important to know that just like with any technology, there are some downsides.
+So just what are the positives and negatives of virtual reality that we may encounter?
 Read on to find out!

 GOING TO NEW PLACES